geefr/beatsaber-linux-goodies/QBeat/README.md

 # Limitations
 - QBeat --install : Will install latest version of a mod and it's dependencies, no checking of current version, will overwrite if already present
 - There's no way to list currently installed mods
-- There's no way to uninstall mods (yet)
 - BSIPA will not be run automatically
 - No gui (yet)